jump-cellpainting/JUMP-Target/README.md

 Each of the 3 lists fit on a single 384-well plate; the suggested plate layouts are provided (below).

 The target annotations were obtained from https://clue.io/repurposing.

 This resource was created through the [JUMP-Cell Painting Consortium](https://jump-cellpainting.broadinstitute.org/).

+### Versioning
+- There's a single version for the `JUMP-Target-CRISPR` and `JUMP-Target-CRISPR` plates  (`JUMP-Target-1-CRISPR` and `JUMP-Target-1-CRISPR` respectively)
+- There are two versions os `JUMP-Target-Compound` (`JUMP-Target-Compound-1a` and `JUMP-Target-Compound-1b`).
+Both have the same set of compounds, but have different Broad sample IDs and different layouts.

 - [JUMP-Target-Compound](#jump-target-compound)
   * [Files](#files)